 Community and Education: The P:ACE initiative– Partners: Arts, Community & Education – strategically links Garde programs and services with artists, students, and community and social service organizations.
 Programs include a school time performing arts series, Summer on Stage, Passport to Literacy, New London Talent Show, and various school and community partnerships.

 The Garde Arts Center is not just the Garde Theatre.
 It has become an “arts block” of historic buildings, which are all being transformed into a multi-space center for arts, education, commerce, and community events.
-The four-story Garde Office Building, which has been one of the most desired professional and commercial buildings in New London for decades, has been transformed into expanded lobbies, box office space and a 130-seat performance and function hall called the Oasis Room.
-The three-story Mercer Building provides offices for Garde administration and has a historic function hall that is slated to become a performance space for smaller audiences.
+The four-story Garde Office Building, which has been one of the most desired professional and commercial buildings in New London for decades, has been transformed into expanded lobbies, box office space, and a 130-seat performance and function hall called the Oasis Room.
+The three-story Mercer Building provides offices for Garde administration, classrooms for ISAAC, the neighboring charter middle school, and a historic function hall that is slated to become a performance space.
 The one-story Meridian Building houses commercial and non-profit businesses as well as stage support space.
+The oldest building on the block is the “cottage” at 345 State Street.
+Built in 1920 by Connecticut Power, the building currently houses Title IX, an independent satellite book store operated by Bank Square Books.

 Building the Garde Theater